zenorocha/wedocs/data/saving-data.md

 <!-- </article> -->

-## What's Next?
+## Next Steps

-* That's it!
-Now we're ready to start sending emails to our users.
+Now that you have learned how to create data, you can interact [retrieving data](/docs/data/retrieving-data.html).